2013 Holster Scholars

 Brendan Smalec, from Cheshire, Conn., is a double major in molecular and cell biology and art history who aspires to be a physician scientist and advance cancer research.
 He is also an avid swimmer, having been awarded the CT Swimming Three-Year Scholar Athlete Award in 2012.

-Faculty Mentor: Rachel O’Neill (Department of Molecular & Cell Biology)
+Mentor: Prof. Rachel O’Neill, Dept. of Molecular & Cell Biology

 Jonathan Schmieding, from Granby, Mass., is a music major and composer.
 He plays the clarinet for the Marching Band and the Symphonic Band and is the recipient of a Music Department Scholarship.
 Having grown up to soundtracks by John Williams and Howard Shore, he aspires to be a professional composer.

-Faculty Mentors: Kenneth Fuchs and Robert Miller (Department of Music)
+Mentors: Profs.
+Kenneth Fuchs and Robert Miller, Dept. of Music

 Kayvon Ghoreshi, from Manchester, Conn., is a pre-med molecular & cell biology major.
 He is using his Holster experience, however, to delve into biomedical engineering.
 Born with a severe nut allergy, Kayvon is frustrated with the design of the ubiquitous “Epipen,” and is determined to change it for the better with a new streamlined, user-friendly design.